tofke/btcimn/README.md

-# BTCi Masternode Install Script
-# Use this script on a fresh install of Ubuntu 14.04 - MUST BE 14.04 x64
+# Bitcoin Incognito (BTCi) masternode install script
-# Use this script on a fresh install of Ubuntu 14.04 - MUST BE 14.04 x64
+# Use this script on a fresh install of Ubuntu 16.04 (x64)
+# (this is a simplified version, manage your memory & firewall settings as you need)

-Stable and cheap host here https://m.do.co/c/b93026fab810
+Stable and cheap VPS hosts here : https://www.scaleway.com/

-BTCi address if this helped you and you love me: B654n7tNRTUhdE5ojSiWK5v5pvbR19G9j8
+My BTCi address if this helped you and you consider a donation : B5riAb43z9i3CEVYBK9vjwN1nRF6UsJoze (FYI, i don't have enough collateral to run my own BTCi masternode, but i have a few smaller ones)

 # This guide is meant for setting up a HOT/COLD SETUP WITH WINDOWS AND LINUX.

-# Use this script on a fresh install of Ubuntu 14.04 - MUST BE 14.04 x64
-# Use this script on a fresh install of Ubuntu 14.04 - MUST BE 14.04 x64
+# Use this script on a fresh install of Ubuntu 16.04 - MUST BE x64

 # Part 1 - Sending Collateral Coins